 Heartworm Disease- Prevention Is the Key

-Heartworm is a serious infestation that affect both dog and cats.
+Heartworm is a serious infestation that affects both dogs and cats.
 Summer is the peak season for heartworms because mosquitoes are the transmitters.
 There are no approved drugs for treating heartworms in cats.
 That makes prevention vital!

 Symptoms of heartworm disease may include loss of appetite, exercise intolerance, lethargy, weight loss, fever, difficult, labored breathing, shortness of breath, weakness, coughing, dull dry coat, and hemorrhage.